 - Grip those connected pieces with a paper towel (better traction) and begin to pull the membrane off.
 Don't be discouraged if it doesn't peel off in one satisfying chunk.
 It may take a few tries.

 Trim to your liking!
 (And, only if you like.)
 A good deal of the fat will render off during the cook, but you can always trim off any excess fat from the sides.
 Trimming or squaring off the ends of the racks is an optional step that can add aesthetic to the overall "end presentation" of the ribs.
+Depending on who you purchase the ribs from, they could have flaps of meat still attached or thing layers of fat.
+We suggest trimming any flap that was left behind because it will likely burn.
+Making the rack look uniform all the way around will ensure an even cook and optimal flavor.
+St. Louis and Spare ribs tend to have enough fat in the meat to allow you to trim most external fat.
+If you have Baby Back ribs you might be more lenient on how much fat is left on the out side.
 Chef Jack shared that he'd often trim his rack for professional cooking events, cook the scrap meat alongside the rib rack, then add to his baked beans side dish for extra flavor!

 While it'll be difficult to achieve an authentic rib, it's not impossible.
 And, who are we kidding-we know there are tons of grillers out there makin' it work on a gas grill.
 While rib purists will tell you to always go low and slow, you're still able to cook a nice rack of ribs on them.
 Gas grills and charcoal grills will inevitably run a little hot and depending on your grill brand, it can be extremely difficult to manage and monitor your grill's temperature.
 You'll likely be cooking around the 300°F mark.
 Because of the higher cooking temperature, this method will take the shortest.
 If you are looking for the most tender set of ribs, we recommend not grilling over a direct flame.
 If you can, try setting up a two-zone heating method on your grill.
 This just means that one side is producing heat, while the other side is not.
 You would then cook your ribs on the non-heated side through the form of convection cooking.
 If you want to add some extra flavor we just released a Smoke Tube!
 Just fill with hardwood pellets to get flavorful ribs on your gas grill!
 Pull off the grill when your pork ribs reach anywhere between the 190-205°F mark.